-The University of California system recently redesigned their application and released a new guide, which explains what the updates are.
+The University of California system recently redesigned its application and released a new guide, which explains what the updates are.
 This guide is a helpful resource for understanding the granular details of the application.

-The purpose of this document is to provide you with tips and guidance for approaching the Apply California application.
+The purpose of this guide is to provide you with tips and guidance for approaching the Apply California application.
 We seek to explain the strategy and thought-process behind the application process, illuminating what the university wants to see for each question.
-This guide is a useful look into the kinds of applications California University system hopes to receive.
+This guide is a useful look into the kinds of applications the California University system hopes to receive.

-This section is similar to the Common App, but has an added question, which asks you if you would like to apply to the Educational Opportunity Program (EOP).
-The EOP is a program meant to help students who are first generation college students, or from low income or otherwise disadvantaged backgrounds.
+This section is similar to the Common App but has an added question, which asks you if you would like to apply to the Educational Opportunity Program (EOP).
+The EOP is a program meant to help students who are first-generation college students, or from low-income or otherwise disadvantaged backgrounds.
 The EOP provides mentorship, counseling, and various other support services on campus.

-It is recommended that students apply for EOP if they are first generation college students, or if they face financial hardships.
+It is recommended that students apply for EOP if they are first-generation college students, or if they face financial hardships.
 There is some additional, mostly demographic, information required: whether your parents went to college, and what their financial situation is like.
 A brief response is also required which asks why you are applying (applying for this assistance will not bias the school against your admission).

 - A delayed start and end to each school year, with classes starting in September and ending in June.
-This can interfere with many summer programs offered by schools which are not on the quarter system.
+This can interfere with many summer programs offered by schools that are not on the quarter system.
 If your family has summer plans aligning with an August-May calendar instead, consider omitting quarter system schools like UCLA and UCSD from your college list.

 - The quarter system has three sets of midterms and finals each year, but fewer tests at any one time.
 Students who prefer to study for fewer tests at one time would do better here, though the number of tests overall is similar between systems.